explainers-by-googlers/cross-origin-storage/README.md

 ## Risk awareness

 > [!CAUTION]
-> The authors recognize that cross-origin storage is a highly sensitive topic, but given the desirable [use cases](#use-cases) a problem worth tackling.
+> The authors acknowledge that storage is usually segregated by origin to safeguard user security and privacy.
+Storing large files like AI models or SQL databases separately for each origin, as demanded by new [use cases](#use-cases), poses a different problem: For instance, if both `example.com` and `example.org` each require the same 8 GB AI model, this would result in a total allocation of 16 GB on the user's device.
+This proposal centers on effective mechanisms that uphold protection standards while addressing the inefficiencies of duplicated storage.

 ## Goals